Polish Hussars Cuirass

 Price includes breastplate and backplate only.
 Full Hussar cavalry armour harness including helm, gorget, spaulders, vambraces, leg and cuirass showed is available separately and not included.

-Currently available in XL size for a 132cm chest.
+Currently available in XL size (66 cm) when measured across the front of the chest.